 For any individual who suspects that they may have a sex addiction, it is very important to get a correct diagnosis and professional help.
-If your sex addiction is accompanied by a substance misuse disorder, PCP’s dual diagnosis treatment centres can help with both.
+If your sex addiction is accompanied by a substance misuse disorder, Rehab Today by PCP’s dual diagnosis treatment centres can help with both.

 Call us now to learn more about the treatment options available.

 The physical effects of sex addiction

 Whilst sex addiction does not cause the same damaging physical effects as an alcohol or drug addiction, those who suffer are more prone to catching an STI or STD.

 Left untreated, sexually transmitted diseases and infections can cause long term repercussions.
 Contracting HIV is a life sentence that is likely to reduce your life span and seriously affect your quality of life.

 Unwanted pregnancy is another common physical effect of sex addiction.
 Sex addicts tend to take risks with sex as this enhances the experience.
 Unprotected sex with multiple partners exposes the individual to all kinds of physical risks, some of which can be life-changing.

 The most common side effect of any sex addiction is the preoccupation with sexual thoughts and fantasies.
 This can be so consuming that the individual feels immobilised by their thinking.
 Obsessive thinking in any form is debilitating and very painful to experience.

 Is having a sexual fetish the same as having a sex addiction?